afduarte/C-find/README.md

             * `ps aux | find -o spotify.txt`
         * Would result in:
             * `No matches found for USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND in stdin.`
+* Mode 2 never accounts for multiple occurrences of the same string on the same line.
+This is because mode two is read line by line as opposed to word by word like the other two modes.

 **This project was developed as a coursework for the Programming Fundamentals Module**